Skip to content

 opencode: /usr/local/bin/opencode

-You can also set extra agent-specific CLI flags in global config with agent_args_override.
+You can also set extra CLI flags for native agents in global config with agent_args_override.
 This is useful for things like model selection, reasoning level, or permission mode.
 Keep this in global config only, since it reflects your local agent setup rather than repo policy.

 Agent interface